centau/vide/docs/tut/crash-course/6-scope.md

 instance to be garbage collected.

-You don't need to worry about ensuring all your effects are created within a root reactive scope, since you should be creating all your UI and corresponding effects within a top-level `root()` call that puts all your UI together.
-So it is safe to assume that any effect you create will be created under this top level scope.
-Vide will prevent you from accidently doing otherwise anyways.
+You don't need to worry about ensuring all your effects are created within a stable scope, since you should be creating all your UI and effects within a single top-level `root()` call that puts all your UI together, making it safe to assume any effect created will be created under this stable scope.